A-LittleSeven/commonExtract/README.md

 # commonExtract

-《VIPS: a Vision-based Page Segmentation Algorithm》
+implement of《VIPS: a Vision-based Page Segmentation Algorithm》

 -